-\bulletpoint{SDAC} \jh{The algorithm~\cite{xu2020sdac} attempts to cluster API calls based on their contextual information extracted by Word2Vec~\cite{mikolov2013distributed} from API call sequences.} These resulting clusters act as features to represent APKs.
+\bulletpoint{SDAC} \jh{It attempts to cluster API calls based on their contextual information extracted from API call sequences~\cite{xu2020sdac}.} These resulting clusters act as features to represent APKs.
 An SVM model is then used to capture malicious patterns.

-\bulletpoint{HomDroid} The method in~\cite{wu2021homdroid} zeroes in the suspicious components of malware by calculating the homophily within its program graph, paving a novel path for malware detection.
-From the malicious subgraph, it derives two key features: (1) the presence of sensitive API calls, and (2) the number of sensitive triads. \jh{These features are then fed into a KNN model to detect malware.}
+\bulletpoint{HomDroid} The method~\cite{wu2021homdroid} focuses on suspicious parts of malware by calculating the homophily in its program graph.
+From the malicious subgraphs, it derives two key features: (1) the presence of sensitive API calls, and (2) the number of sensitive triads. \jh{These features are then fed into a KNN model to detect malware.}

 \bulletpoint{Xmal} Xmal~\cite{wu2021android} utilizes MLPs to distill information from extracted API calls and permissions for Android malware detection.
 It further integrates an attention mechanism to highlight the most informative features.
 This attention-based MLP not only achieves promising results but also offers an interpretation of the model.